gravyboat/salt-book/en/chapter01-introduction/chapter01.rst

 * Salt has a large number of pre-written ``formulas`` which will help you get up and running quickly.
 Those are available here: https://github.com/saltstack-formulas.

+* Salt supports both remote exeuction, as well as 'instruction' style commands that can be applied on a larger scale from one machine, to ten thousand.

 Salt Basics
 ===========